How to Optimize Your Instagram Profile to Skyrocket Growth

 For most businesses, it’s best to use your company logo, like Lego:

-To edit your Instagram profile picture, head to your profile, tap “Edit Profile,” and then tap “Change Profile Picture.”
+When you’re ready to edit your Instagram profile picture, head to your profile, tap “Edit Profile,” and then tap “Change Profile Picture.”

 Your photo must be at least 110px by 110px.
 However, for best results, your Instagram profile picture dimensions should be 180px by 180px.